BE SOBER, WATCHFUL, AND PRAYERFUL

 He further states, “For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.”
 (Eph.
 2:8-9 NKJV).

-While it is absolutely true that you cannot finish well the Christian race in your own strength and wisdom without the indwelling and enabling of the Holy Spirit in your life, yet you cannot finish well the Christian race without you being determined, sober, watchful, prayerful, sensitive and receptive to the warnings, corrections or instructions of the Holy Spirit.
+While it is true that you cannot finish well the Christian race in your strength and wisdom without the indwelling and enabling of the Holy Spirit in your life, yet you cannot end well the Christian race without you being determined, sober, watchful, prayerful, sensitive, and receptive to the warnings, corrections, or instructions of the Holy Spirit.

 This is why the Lord Jesus warns His disciples to be watchful and prayerful.

 Matthew 26:41 – NKJV

 41 Watch and pray, lest you enter into temptation.
 The spirit indeed is willing, but the flesh is weak.

 Luke 21:36 – NKJV